zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/intro/intro.md

 # Introduction

+This is step-by-step workshop to migrate MySQL database to Oracle Autonomous Database, using Oracle SQL Developer.

 ## About this Workshop

-If you are considering moving your on-premise MySQL database to the cloud and in the process, also wants to migrate the database to Oracle Database, this workshop will guide you how to do it easily.
-Following these step-by-step instructions, you can easily perform MySQL to Oracle Autonomous Database (ADB) migration using Oracle SQL Developer v 21.2.
-To learn more about this type of migration: _Need to Migrate MySQL Database to Oracle ADB ?_
+If you are considering moving your on-premise MySQL database to the cloud and in the process, also wants to migrate the database to Oracle Database (in our case Autonomous Database - ADB), this workshop will guide you how to do it easily.
+Following these step-by-step instructions, you can easily perform this migration using Oracle SQL Developer v 21.2.
+Here you can learn more about this type of migration: _Need to Migrate MySQL Database to Oracle ADB ?_ (draft)

 Estimated Workshop Time: 1 hour